jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Upstream monitors and analyzes worldwide automotive cyber incidents to learn, understand, and help protect the entire Smart Mobility ecosystem from existing and emerging threats.
-Upstreams AutoThreat1 cyber threat intelligence platform uses advanced technology and automation tools to constantly search all layers of the web for new cyber incidents in the automotive ecosystem and index them to the AutoThreat platform.
+Upstream’s AutoThreat®1 cyber threat intelligence platform uses advanced technology and automation tools to constantly search all layers of the web for new cyber incidents in the automotive ecosystem and index them to the AutoThreat® platform.
 Our researchers and analysts carefully categorize and analyze the data we collect to gain a deeper understanding of cyber threats, adversaries' motivation and activities, and their impact on mobility assets.
-Each incident and relevant contextual datasuch as the attack's geolocation, impact, attack vector, company type, and required proximity of the attacker to its targetare added to the platform to create an accurate and actionable repository.
+Each incident and relevant contextual data—such as the attack's geolocation, impact, attack vector, company type, and required proximity of the attacker to its target—are added to the platform to create an accurate and actionable repository.
 Incidents examined in this report were sourced from the media, academic research, bug bounty programs, verified social media accounts of government law enforcement agencies worldwide, the Common Vulnerabilities \& Exposures database, as well as other publicly\-available online sources.
-In addition to publicly reported cyber incidents, Upstreams analysts monitor the deep and dark web for threat actors that operate behind the scenes of automotive\-focused cyber attacks.
+In addition to publicly reported cyber incidents, Upstream’s analysts monitor the deep and dark web for threat actors that operate behind the scenes of automotive\-focused cyber attacks.
 These incidents are discussed in a separate chapter of this report titled "Threats from the Deep and Dark Web", and are excluded from statistics and charts in